Everything You Need to Know About Cribbage

 Possible scoring combinations are:

-• Creating a sequence with cards that follow each other in value gives you several points equivalent to the number of the cards in a row (ex. five, four, and six will give you 3 points)
+- Creating a sequence with cards that follow each other in value gives you several points equivalent to the number of the cards in a row (ex., five, four, and six will provide you with 3 points)

 Counting scores at the show